Ivordir/YALPS/README.md

 ## API

-This is a stripped down version `YALPS.d.ts`.
+This is a stripped down version of YALPS's API.
 Use the JSDoc annotations / hover information in your editor for more extensive documentation.

 ```typescript